Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

   <p>General usage of the European ETRS89 coordinate reference system (CRS) or RD/NAP is preferred, but is not the default CRS.
 Hence, one of these CRSs has to be explicitly included in each request when one of these CRSs is desired in the response or used in a request.</p>
   <h4 class="rulelab">How to test</h4>
   <ul>
-    <li>Request spatial data from the API, specifying ETRS89 and/or RD as coordinate reference system.</li>
+    <li>Issue an HTTP GET request to retrieve some spatial data from the API, specifying ETRS89 and/or RD as coordinate reference system.</li>
     <li>Validate the retrieved spatial data using the coordinate reference system used in the request.</li>
   </ul>
 </div>